-Since being lifted in late 2020, over 350 MW of potential battery storage capacity has since entered the pipeline.
+Since being lifted in late 2020, over 1.2 GW of potential battery storage capacity has secured a connection agreement with NG.

 Generation and storage sites with an accepted connection offer in the South Wales licence area

 Stakeholder engagement

 Stakeholder insight is critical to informing and shaping the DFES projections and ensuring they are accurate, up to date and regionally relevant.